encoredev/encore/docs/other/vs-heroku.md

 This greatly speeds up development iterations as developers can start using new infrastructure immediately, which makes building new services and event-driven systems extremely efficient.

-## Encore provides an end-to-end purpose-built workflow for cloud backend developement
+## Encore provides an end-to-end purpose-built workflow for cloud backend development

 Encore does a lot more than just automate infrastructure provisioning and configuration.
 It's designed as a purpose-built tool for cloud backend development and comes with out-of-the-box tooling for both development and DevOps.